m2c2-project/m2c2kit/README.md

 Features:

 - **Mobile first**.
 Optimized for touch and mobile devices while also usable on desktops.
 - **Portable**.
-Use on browsers, compile within native apps using webviews, or embed in products like RedCap or Qualtrics.
+Use on browsers, compile within native apps using webviews, or embed in products like Qualtrics.
 A shared assessment codebase reduces development time and promotes experiment standardization across devices and services.
 - **Rapid iteration**.
 Quickly develop and test new assessments with the JavaScript-based library and deploy them in studies.

 m2c2kit is written in Typescript and leverages Google's [canvaskit-wasm](https://www.npmjs.com/package/canvaskit-wasm) Skia-based graphics engine to present cognitive assessments using HTML5 and JavaScript.